saylordotorg/course_econ101/Unit07.md

+---
+layout: default
+title: "ECON101: Principles of Microeconomics"
+course_description: "An introductory course that provides a basic understanding of microeconomic principles.
+Analyzes the economic factors influencing decisions made at the individual level, after evaluating resources, costs, and tradeoffs."
+next: ../Unit08
+previous: ../Unit06
+---
 **Unit 7: Resource Markets** <span id="7"></span>
 *This unit outlines how firms decide how much they will use their resources (which include land, labor, capital, and entrepreneurial